.:FRANK M – Growing up with family members who were Jehovah’s Witness pedophiles, he couldn’t wait to leave this religion.

-I was born into a Roman Catholic family—a perverse family who were nothing but pedophiles.
+I was born into a Roman Catholic family — a perverse family whose members were nothing but pedophiles.
 At the ripe old age of six, two Jehovah’s Witnesses came to my door and started converting my mom to their religion.
-Given the super strong personality that she was, once she believed, she quickly converted my dad and us children.
+Given the super-strong personality that she had, once she believed, she quickly converted my dad and us children.
 At the same time that I was being converted into the Jehovah’s Witnesses, I was also being converted into a pedophile’s victim.
 My Uncle John started molesting me at age nine.

 Talk about confusion!
 On one hand, you have these people telling you that you cannot have sex until you are married, and then on the other hand, you have a trusted godfather who was touching you in those very places that you were being told you couldn’t even touch yourself.
 Our conversion had begun; there was no turning back now.